Gain access to personalized product screening, the best pricing, rewards, and more!

 Fungicide

-When maintaining a lawn, there are a variety of elements that can try to hinder your progress or make it difficult to keep your turf and plant life lush and green.
+There are a variety of elements that may make it difficult to keep your turf and plant life lush and green.
 However, perhaps the biggest threat is disease and fungi.
-As a result, it has becoming increasingly important to combat fungal diseases with the help of fungicides.
+As a result, it has become increasingly important to combat fungal diseases with the help of fungicides.

 What is a Fungicide?

-Fungicides are chemical compounds that are designed to control diseases caused by fungi either by halting the growth process of the fungus or killing the fungal pathogen.
-Fungicides specifically target fungi and cannot eliminate bacteria, nematodes, or viral diseases.
+Fungicides are chemical compounds used to control diseases caused by fungi by halting the growth of the fungus or killing the pathogen.

 Some of the more popular fungicide ingredients include propiconazole, azoxystrobin, copper, chlorothalonil, Mancozeb, and others.